yesitsmaxwell/okto/README.md

 Define a decimal in Okto with `dec myDecimal = 3.14159`

+#### Using variables

+Use variables in your code like `$variable`, but replace variable with your actual variable's name.
+Make sure to use correct types in places!
+Incorporate a variable inside a string with `"${variable}"`

 #### Updating Variables

 Right now only integers and decimals can be changed.
 I'll refer to these as numbers.

 Increment numbers with `myVariable ++` and decrement with `myVariable --`.

-Add stuff together in number variables with `myVariable = myOtherVariable + 7`.
+Add stuff together in number variables with `myVariable = $myOtherVariable + 7`.
 You can also subtract, multiply and divide with -, * and / respectively.
 For now you can't math outside of variables as it's still a prototype feature.